lasobrie/lasobrie.github.io/_pages/teaching.md

 <br>

-## Teaching
+# Teaching

-# Course Involvement
+## Course Involvement
 <p>
   <strong>Managerial Economics, Guest Lecture, IESEG School of Management, France  (Spring 2024)</strong><br>
   <em>Prof. Dr. Marijn Verschelde</em>
 </p>
 <p>
-  A half-day lecture on Generative AI (GAI) and its impact on the labor market.
-In this lecture, I explained (i) the technology behind GAI, (ii) the multi-modal nature of GAI, (iii) the good, bad and ugly of GAI, and (iv) the impact of GAI on the labor market in line with the future of work.
+  A half-day lecture on Generative AI (GenAI) and its impact on the labor market.
+In this lecture, I explained (i) the technology behind GenAI, (ii) the multi-modal nature of GenAI, (iii) the good, bad and ugly of GenAI, and (iv) the impact of GAI on the labor market in line with the future of work.
 </p>

 <hr>